visnup/wedding/contents/travel/index.md

 </ul>
 </aside>

-When booking travel yourself, we recommend [Hipmunk], [Kayak], [Orbitz], or [Priceline].
+When booking travel, we recommend [Hipmunk], [Kayak], [Orbitz], or [Priceline].
+Make sure to pick *Multi-city* when using those websites to get the best deals.
 Expect prices around $1,100 round-trip from SF.
 If you find a great deal, feel free to share!
 For domestic travel, from Bangkok to Phuket, check out [AirAsia] or [Bangkok Airways].

 You'll want to be in Bangkok probably by Feb 28 and things will wrap up in Phuket by Mar 6.
 Remember the time zone differences (you lose a whole day going